homestar92/ring-lardner-transcriptions/Sick 'Em.md

 It wasn’t till then that they wised up.
 Smitty jumped out o’ bed like the hotel was afire.

-“I’ll murder the guy that done this!”’ he hollered.
+“I’ll murder the guy that done this!” he hollered.

 “What do you mean?” says Pat.
 “Don’t you know who you went to bed with?”